awsdocs/aws-cdk-guide/v2/cdk_pipeline.md

 ------

 **Important**
 Be sure to commit your `cdk.json` and `cdk.context.json` files to source control\.
 The context information \(such as feature flags and cached values retrieved from your AWS account\) are part of your project's state\.
 The values may be different in another environment, which can cause unexpected changes in your results\.
-For more information, see [Runtime context](context.md)\.
+For more information, see [Context values and the AWS CDK](context.md)\.

 ## Define a pipeline<a name="cdk_pipeline_define"></a>